wwaddingham/homepage/_posts/2021-04-19-mistakes-in-gastric-polyps.md

 "Mistakes in the management of gastric polyps and how to avoid them"

-This piece was written with Dr David Graham Consultant Gastroenterologist at UCLH NHS Foundation Trust
+This piece was written in collaboration with Dr David Graham Consultant Gastroenterologist at UCLH NHS Foundation Trust.

 <embed src="https://ueg.eu/a/273" style="width:700px; height: 700px;">